dedsecorg/disclovestory/README.md

 4. Select disk number.
 5. Repeat?
 Yes or no.

-Install file will not work yet.
+Install file are not working yet.